 The Bear Archery Brave III is also a great compound bow for kids who love shooting arrows.
-Its design alone makes it easy to handle, especially for children who are 8 years and above.
+Its design makes it easy to handle, especially for children eight years and above.
 So, if your kid wants to accompany you in the field, you can buy them the Bear III compound bow.

 With this bow, they will have everything required to get into archery.
 It also comes from one of the leading local brands.
 Let’s check out what makes Brave 3 a decent youth compound bow.

 Great for Beginners

-One of the things that makes this compound bow a great buy is the fact that beginners and youths can use it.
+One of the things that makes this compound bow a great buy is that beginners and youths can use it.
 It has a simple design that does not require a lot of tuning or adjustments.
-It’s the perfect choice for newbies who are looking to join archery and hunting.
+It’s the perfect choice for newbies looking to join archery and hunting.
 And even with its simplicity, this bow has all the features and attributes of a real compound bow.

 Although we don’t expect youth compound bows to last for long, the Brave III defies all odds with its high-quality construction.
 This awesome bow will grow with your kid until they become an avid archer.

-It comes with durable composite limbs and riser, which will serve you for quite some time.
+It comes with durable composite limbs and a riser, which will serve you for quite some time.
 The only problem I noticed with the Brave 3 bow is that its string becomes loose after adjusting the draw weight.

-The Brave 3 is a great compound bow simply because it has plenty of features that will help you make precise shots.
+The Brave 3 is a great compound bow simply because it has plenty of features to help you make precise shots.
 With the purchase of the Brave 3 bow, you get an armguard, Whisker Biscuit Arrow Rest, pin sight, two-piece arrow quiver, and a temporary tattoo.

 This bow has a draw weight of 18 to 25 lbs and a draw length that ranges from 18 to 20 inches.
-Moreover, it has an axle-to-axle length of 26 inches, which means kids will be able to use it conveniently.
-It’s important to note that the Brave 3 is only available in the right-hand model.
+Moreover, it has an axle-to-axle length of 26 inches, which means kids can use it conveniently.
+It’s important to note that the Brave three is only available in the right-hand model.